The Ritangle 2022 competition has now finished

 Final challenges released.

-Use the information you've gained from solving the previous question to reveal new challenges and solve the Final Task.
+Use the information you’ve gained from solving the previous questions to reveal new challenges and solve the Final Task.

 The prize for the winning team is usually a maths hamper, containing a mix of prizes for individual team members and their school.
 It includes a free year-long subscription to Integral, and a trophy for the school or college of the winning team!